How to use this

 End-of-semester review

 A one-page template.
-What worked, what to change, what the next champion should know.
+What worked, what to change, what the next advisor should know.

 Student portfolios